osposweb/osposweb.github.io/Sales.md

 - *Group by Category* - This will group the items by category.
 The categories will be listed by category name.
 Within a category the items will be sorted by name or alternate description.

 **Last used invoice number** - [Proposed] This will contain the last number used to build an invoice number where the &AUT is part of the format.

+**Sales Quote Format** - This is how the quote number will be formatted when it is assigned.
+There following codes can be used to assign a particular value.
+Normally only one is used but they can be combined.
+- *&CO* - This will be replaced with the number of sales records that have an invoice number.
+- *&YCO* - This will be replaced with the number of sales records.
+- *&SCO* - This is a count of the number of suspended sales records with an invoice number.
+- *&AUT* - [Proposed] This will use the "Last quote number used" configuration value to build the invoice when the sale is complete.
+When the sale is complete the value is incremented and replaces &AUT.
+If the quote number should be a fixed number of digits then the number of digits to use can be indicated using the following format &AUT[000000] with the number of zeros between the brackets indicating how long the number should be.
+- *&YR* - [Proposed] The two digit year from the date of sale replaces the value &YR

+For example, If the value "Q&YR&AUT[000000]" will render an quote number looks like Q17000032 if prior to generation the value of the last invoice number used is 31 and the year of the sale is 2017.

 **Last used quote number** - [Proposed] This will contain the last number used to build a quote number where &AUT is part of the format.